 The panel will collectively determine if the conflict of interest or the potential for the perception of a conflict of interest is too great for the member to remain on the panel.
 In this case the panellist will remove themselves from the process.
-In the event that if a consensus cannot be reached by the panel, the CEO will be consulted.
+If a consensus cannot be reached by the panel, the CEO will be consulted.